TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/12 - 2 Kings/2 Kings 4/2 Kings 4.32.md

 ---

-And when Elisha was come into the house, behold, the child was dead, and laid upon his bed.
+When Elisha had come into the house, behold, the child was dead, and laid on his bed.